fureszk/baum/README.md

 Run `composer install` to install it.

-As with most Laravel 5 packages you'll then need to register the Baum *service provider*.
+As of Laravel 5.5 we are taking advantage of its package auto-discovery feature, but in previous versions you'll need to register the Baum *service provider*.
 To do that, head over your `config/app.php` file and add the following line into the `providers` array: